smetj/wishbone/docs/_build/html/_sources/patterns.txt

 Write data to headers
 ~~~~~~~~~~~~~~~~~~~~~

-In its bare minmimum, an event has following layout:
+In its bare minimum, an event has following layout:

 .. code-block:: python